This post contains affiliate links, which means I may earn a small commission from your clicks. Check out my full disclosure here.

 First, the older two hovering in the kitchen while I’m trying to drum up a snack or meal was driving me crazy.
 For some reason, they would linger in the kitchen, bickering with one another, putting in meal requests like I’m a dang short order cook.

-Why I Tried A Doorbell to Improve My Child’s Behavior
+Why I Tried A Doorbell to Manage Transitions for Infants and Toddlers

 I stumbled onto the doorbell solution by accident.
 I was cleaning out my 3rd grade classroom about a week and a half ago, because Covid-19 and having 3 kids under 6 (one being only 5 months and still nursing) finally did me in.
 It was time to stay home with my kids, and hope the work force would be waiting for me when I was ready to return.

 I had a doorbell in my classroom, and now it was coming home with me.
 The doorbell worked GREAT for my 3rd graders – why wouldn’t it work for my own little troop of crazies?
-Could something so simple improve my kids’ behavior, too?
+Could something so simple improve transitions for infants and toddlers, too?

 Worth a shot, I thought.
 In spite of having a 5 month old in the house, I decided, “Let’s add a bit more noise to this equation.”
 Because honestly, it couldn’t get any louder around here.